BasicWolf/zblog/src/content/articles/2020_05_03_concrete_settings.rst

 **Concrete Settings** is a new configuration management library for Python projects.

-Concrete Settings was born as an effort to improve a configuration of a huge decade-old Django application.
-At the heart of the application is a ``settings.py`` file, which originally contained Django-specific settings only.
+Concrete Settings was born as an effort to improve configuration handling in a huge decade-old Django application.
+At the heart of the application is a ``settings.py`` file, which initially contained Django-specific settings.
 What could go wrong if you start adding *application-specific* settings to the file?
 One setting, two settings, four...